amethyst/rfcs/rfcs/0002-assetid.md

 Each source file can be imported independently in parallel.
 When importing a single source file, possibly multiple resulting assets will be assigned an AssetUUID each and they may have AssetID dependencies of three kinds: Build, load and instantiate.
 In some cases these dependencies will be defined with the FilePath variant.
 After the import completes but before persisting metadata, the Asset Pipeline will attempt to resolve the FilePath dependencies of these assets to their AssetUUID equivalents.
 If the path cannot be resolved, the import will result in an error.
 This will ensure that the Asset Pipeline and all tools only have to handle stable AssetUUID references that map to specific assets regardless of the filesystem state.

+Attentive readers may have realized that a problem occurs in the case of a FilePath reference to a source file with multiple imported assets in them, such as a GLTF file.
+I propose that the Importer can specify a "main" asset that is to be used for the FilePath->Asset resolving process specified in [Load](load)

 ### Build
-When an asset is built for a target platform, the Build Dependencies of the asset will be included for the Builder to consume.
+When an asset is built for a target platform, the build dependencies of the asset will be included for the Builder to consume.

 An example of this is shader #include statements.
 In the import step, the Importer can parse the shader for all include statements and convert these to AssetIDs.
 The builder will then receive both the source shader and its entire dependency set, including dependencies of dependencies recursively.
 This allows the Builder to be a pure function which makes it a lot easier to implement things like build caching and distributed building.

 ### Load
+[load]: #load
 All loading will reference assets using AssetID.
 Different Resolver implementations will handle resolving an AssetID to a loadable asset blob depending on the runtime environment and the AssetID variant.
 The Resolver replaces the existing Source trait as a more general solution.

 For example, in a development environment the Resolver will probably connect to AssetHub to resolve the AssetID to a build artifact hash based on the target platform, then load the build artifact and return it to the caller.

 In a distributable build with optimized packed of assets, the Resolver may have an in-memory map of AssetUUID->FileLocation for knowing where an asset can be loaded from.
 It then performs the file read and returns the build artifact.
 For FilePath variants, the Resolver may have an in-memory map of FilePath->AssetUUID it uses before running the AssetUUID resolving process.
 In the case of modding or asset overrides, a completely custom Resolver may be written that maintains a map of AssetUUID->FilePath to see if the user has provided a file override.
 If not, the resolver fallbacks to the resolver for packed assets.

 # Drawbacks